Itinerary

 Lisbon

-After having breakfast, your departure transfer will pick you up and take you to Lisbon International Airport for your flight home.
+After breakfast, your departure transfer takes you to Lisbon International Airport for your flight home.

 - Meals